-Intelligently self-empties into its base for up to 60 days.
-Tackles a 1,500-square-foot home on a single charge in our product testing.
-Impressive edge-cleaning and navigation.
-Improved obstacle avoidance.
+Intelligently empties its own dustbin.
+Handles a 1,500-square-foot home on a single charge in our product testing.
+Impressive edge-cleaning and navigation system.
+Improved obstacle avoidance and great smart mapping as part of a smart home.
 Quieter than many older Roombas.

 Will eat cords and small objects if not put away.
-Base may be a little obtrusive visually.
+The iRobot Roomba S9 base may be a little obtrusive, visually.

 Impressively strong suction.
 Optimized for removing pet hair.
 Comprehensive app controls for totally customizable cleaning cycles.
 Includes voice controls and remote control.
 Has a slim profile and runs quietly.
 Huge dustbin reduces frequency of emptying.

-Cleans on demand with Alexa compatibility.
-Boasts 10 times as much suction as previous models.
-Connects with WiFi and contains smart-mapping technology.
-The filter helps trap pet dander allergens.
+Cleans on demand with Amazon Alexa compatibility.
+Boasts 10 times more suction power than previous models.
+Connects with WiFi and contains smart-mapping technology as part of your smart home.
+The filter helps pick up pet hair, dander, and other allergens.
 Self-emptying.

-Some users struggled to consistently connect it to WiFi.
+Some users struggle to consistently connect the iRobot Roomba i7+ to WiFi.

-Self-empties for easy, hands-free operation.
-Extra-large empty bin holds a month of dust.
+A self-emptying robot vacuum with hands-free operation; works with voice command.
+The Shark’s extra-large dustbin holds a month of dust.
 Cleans its own brushroll and recharges itself.
-Includes WiFi app, voice controls, and smart room navigation.
+Includes WiFi app, voice controls, and smart room navigation as part of your smart home.
 Easily handles long human hair and pet hair without getting tangled.

-WiFi-enabled design integrates with Alexa and Google Assistant for voice control.
-Equipped with a Tri-Brush cleaning system to handle debris on all types of floors.
+WiFi-enabled design integrates with Amazon Alexa and Google Assistant for voice commands.
+Equipped with a Tri-Brush cleaning system to pick up debris and messes on all types of floors.
 Steers clear of stairs thanks to its cliff sensor technology.
 App is very user-friendly.